 Characterizing electronic scattering rates with transport in multiterminal devices

-Current partition in a five-terminal geometry diagnoses ballistic-hydrodynamic-Ohmic crossovers and extracts momentum-relaxing and conserving scattering rates in 2D electron systems.
+A linearized Boltzmann model in five-terminal geometry shows current partition diagnoses ballistic-hydrodynamic-Ohmic crossover and extracts momentum-relaxing and conserving scattering rates.